basin-dev/continue/extension/README.md

 ### Generate a Fix

-Once autodebug has code snippets to work with, it can generate a fix.
+Once Continue has code snippets to work with, it can generate a fix.
 Just click to accept or reject, or make the tweak you need.

 ### Stacktrace Parsing